Ignitetechnologies/Privacy-Protection/README.md

 This project focuses on defensive OPSEC practices that allow security researchers to operate safely and responsibly.

-🚀 Goal of This Project

-The goal of this repository is to help pentesters:

-Protect their identity

-Harden their testing environment

-Reduce tracking and attribution

-Improve operational security

 ## 📑 Privacy Protection Series